-To alleviate the potential tax burden of these distributions, many advisors are recommending their clients use their RMDs to make qualified charitable distributions (QCDs) to their favorite charities.
+To alleviate the tax burden of required minimum distributions from IRAs, many advisors are recommending their clients use their RMDs to make qualified charitable distributions (QCDs) to their favorite charities.
 These tax-free distributions are a financially advantageous way for clients age 70 ½ or older to turn their retirement savings into a meaningful gift.

 Unfortunately, QCDs often create an administrative headache for advisors, who must process these distributions to charity individually – sometimes issuing hundreds of checks per year.
 One solution is to use a QCD to establish a charitable fund at the community foundation.

 Although QCDs cannot be made to a donor-advised fund, they CAN be used to establish other types of charitable funds.

 Designated funds are a particularly good choice for clients who prefer to support the same charities every year.
 These funds streamline the giving process by automatically awarding annual grants to one or more charities selected by the donor.
 Your client simply names their fund, chooses the charities they would like to support, and makes a tax-free transfer directly from their IRA to establish the fund.
 The community foundation then handles all future administration and check writing, simplifying the paperwork and automating the distribution process for the advisor.

 "In my experience, designated funds are an excellent option for clients who are passionate about specific charities," said Naomi Ganoe, managing director and private client service practice leader at CBIZ.
 "Not only do they meet the client's philanthropic goals, but they also reduce the administrative work for the advisor.
 It's a win-win solution."